YesAllWomen: Origin

 Following a killing spree in Isla Vista, California that left six people dead and fourteen others wounded, the killer's Internet activity was described as misogynistic, and hatred of women was cited as a factor in his crimes.
 In the wake of the killings, some Twitter users made the argument that "not all men" are like this, or would commit such crimes.
-Others responded by satirizing those arguments and deeming them defensive and an attempt to deflect from uncomfortable topics such as violence and sexism.
+Others responded by satirizing those arguments and deeming them defensive and an attempt to deflect from uncomfortable topics such as violence against women and sexism.

 In reaction to the hashtag "#NotAllMen," an anonymous Twitter user then created "#YesAllWomen" to express that all women are affected by sexism and misogyny, even though not all men are sexist.
 Some sources have reported that the hashtag creator appears to be twitter user @gildedspine, which was confirmed when The Toast published a reflection piece by her on the hashtag's anniversary in 2015.
 The hashtag quickly became used by women throughout social media to share their experiences of sexism and harassment.
 Some tweets included "'I have a boyfriend' is the easiest way to get a man to leave you alone.
 Because he respects another man more than you. #yesallwomen", "I shouldn't have to hold my car keys in hand like a weapon & check over my shoulder every few seconds when I walk at night #YesAllWomen", and "Because every single woman I know has a story about a man feeling entitled to access to her body.
 Every.
 Single.
 One. #YesAllWomen."